jmilhomem/meta-etl-purchases-project/README.md

 # Purchases Application processes
-> This application is responsible for:
+> This meta repo contains 2 main projects responsible for:
 > 1. Ingest the raw data from transactions.csv file
 > 2. Execute the full data pipeline: ingesting the transactions file data using Python + dbt process.